hunter-teacher-cert/currdev_unit_plan-python/Mamudu_Python.md

 ---

 ## Motivation for Unit
-Upon successful completion of this lesson, students will be able to:
-Define and code for loops, while loops and loop control variables.
+Upon successful completion of this lesson, students will be able to define and code for loops, while loops and variable control loops.

 ---

 ## Standards Referenced